Community Cat Resources

 How do I know if someone is caring for an outdoor cat?

 If a cat looks healthy, it probably is!
 Cats often times have more than one person caring for them and will make the rounds to various houses receiving food at each location.
 While cats do rely on humans for food and water, they can easily adapt to living outdoors and are often very happy doing so.
 Cats who have their ear tipped (see photo) have even been spayed/neutered and vaccinated, so they most definitely have someone looking out for them.
-Because these outdoor cats already have a home, there is no need to take them to the shelter unless they look like they are in pain or suffering, OR if you would like to have them spayed or neutered.
-Visit affordable spay/neuter for more information.
+Because these outdoor cats already have a home, there is no need to take them to the shelter unless they look like they are in pain or suffering.

 Don’t these cats get cold?